coldclimate/theapproachablegeek.co.uk/content/blog/vagrant-stale-nfs-mount.md

 ---
 kind: article
 created_at: "2014-04-16"
-title: Vagrant: Stale NFS file handle
+title: Vagrant -  Stale NFS file handle
 ---

 I had an odd error on my Vagrant box the other day which turned out to be dead easy to solve in the end.
 Whilst running my standard setup I received